 • Soccer Fields.

-3 Best Parks in Melbourne
+3 Best Parks in Melbourne, VIC

 Kings Domain offers an ideal setting for picnics or strolls.
 This park holds a coveted spot on the National Heritage List.
 It encompasses landmarks like the Shrine of Remembrance Reserve, the parklands surrounding the Sidney Myer Music Bowl, and the area adjacent to Domain Road south of the Royal Botanic Gardens.
 Drawing in multitudes of visitors annually, Kings Domain showcases an array of large Australian and European trees, vibrant shrub beds, seasonal floral exhibitions, tranquil ponds, and monuments and sculptures reflecting Victoria's civic heritage.
 As an expansive open space, Kings Domain features multiple attractions, ensuring visitors remain engaged and enthralled during their visit.